nikkoschy/pwd_submission_2/README.md

 # NYC TLC TRIP RECORD

 # Preface
-case study analysis using the New York City TLC Trip Record dataset which includes:
+This is a case study analysis using the New York City TLC Trip Record dataset which includes:

 Preliminary data operations:
 - Data cleaning